hummingbot/hummingbot/documentation/docs/strategies/advanced-mm/order-refresh-tolerance.md

 ## How It Works
 Type `config order_refresh_tolerance_pct` to set this parameter.
 By default, this parameter is set to `0`.

-Hummingbot will cancel outstanding orders except hanging orders every `order_refresh_time` seconds.
-Setting it to `-1` will disable the feature and will normally refresh orders based on `order_refresh_time` seconds.
+This means that Hummingbot will cancel active orders (excluding hanging orders) every `order_refresh_time` seconds.
+However, if the price has not changed since the last cycle, Hummingbot will leave the orders there.
+Setting it to `-1` will disable the feature, which means Hummingbot will always cancel and create orders every `order_refresh_time` seconds.

 For example, setting `order_refresh_tolerance_pct` to `0.1` and an active order's spread changes from 1.0% to 0.9%-1.1% when it's time to refresh depending on `order_refresh_time`, this order is kept on the order books (not cancelled).
 If the spread exceeds 1.1% or goes below 0.9%, then the order is cancelled.

 Note that one can set `order_refresh_tolerance_pct` to be greater than the bid and ask spreads.
 If so, the spread can be negative and put you in a **position of loss**.

-##Illustrative Example - When Refresh Tolerance is Important
+## Example
 Imagine you are trading the `ETH-USDT` asset pair on an exchange with a starting mid-market price of 200 USDT ($t_0$).

 ###Sample Market